Factbox: Latest on the worldwide spread of the coronavirus

 ECONOMIC IMPACT

-* Men suffered bigger jobs losses across the euro zone during the pandemic, a European Central Bank study found.
+* Austria's economy will grow faster than expected this year as COVID-19 vaccine rollouts and the end to pandemic restrictions are accelerating the recovery, the WIFO institute said, predicting a return to pre-crisis levels this summer.

-* Italy needs an EU-wide expansionary fiscal policy to achieve long-lasting growth after the pandemic, Prime Minister Mario Draghi told parliament.
+* Japan's corporate services prices rose at the fastest annual pace in eight months in May, data showed, adding to growing signs the world's no. 3 economy is gradually emerging from last year's devastating impact of the pandemic.

-(Compiled by Juliette Portala and Ramakrishnan M. ; Edited by Arun Koyyur)
+(Compiled by Jagoda Darlak and Aditya Soni; Edited by Arun Koyyur and Philippa Fletcher)

 (c) Copyright Thomson Reuters 2021.
 Click For Restrictions -